André Sordet: Le Cateau

 French dragoons, possibly from Sordet's corps, escorting German prisoners of war at Aniche on 24 August 1914.

 Sir John French, worried at being cut off from the English Channel, visited Sordet at Avesnes on 24 August, and was informed that the Allied west flank was being defended by Territorial Army forces (reservists aged between 35 and 48) under Albert d'Amade at Arras and by the Lille garrison.
 Sir John asked Sordet to cover the British left, but Sordet initially asked to consult his own chain of command first.
-Sordet told Sir John that his horses were too tired to move, but he actually moved a long distance afterwards, a fact which Major-General Snow, commander of British 4th Division, later cited as evidence that Sordet is unlikely to have done much during the Battle of Le Cateau.
-At 10am on 24 August Lanrezac, concerned that Sir John French might be falling back on his lines of communication and away from the French forces, ordered Sordet to fall back on Landrecies on the next day, between the BEF and the Fifth Army.
+Sordet told Sir John that his horses were too tired to move, but he actually moved a long distance afterwards, a fact which Major-General Thomas Snow, commander of 4th Division, later cited as evidence that Sordet is unlikely to have done much during the Battle of Le Cateau.
+At 10:00 a.m. on 24 August Lanrezac, concerned that Sir John French might be falling back on his lines of communication and away from the French forces, ordered Sordet to fall back on Landrecies on the next day, between the BEF and the Fifth Army.
 Lanrezac changed his mind an hour or so later and ordered Sordet to fall back to the BEF left as previously ordered.

 Later that day Lanrezac was informed that Joffre had taken direct command of Sordet with effect from 25 August, although GQG were not clear where he was.
-He brought his exhausted horses round the back of British Army and, in Spears' description, "that splendid little soldier never got rattled in the welter of contradictory orders he received", appearing on the British left on the evening of the 24th.
-Joffre wanted Sordet to reinforce d'Amade's three Territorial Divisions and the Lille garrison, which was now free to deploy after Lille had been declared an open city.
+He brought his exhausted horses round the back of British and, in Spears' description, "that splendid little soldier never got rattled in the welter of contradictory orders he received", appearing on the British left on the evening of 24 August.
+Joffre wanted Sordet to reinforce d'Amade's three Territorial divisions and the Lille garrison, which was now free to deploy after Lille had been declared an open city.